-The TSP L 2030 Fund is one of the five TSP “Lifecycle” Funds, designed for investors who plan to withdraw their money beginning 2025 through 2034.
+The TSP L 2030 Fund is one of the TSP Lifecycle Funds, designed for investors who plan to withdraw their money beginning 2028 through 2032.
 It aims to achieve a moderate to high level of growth with a low emphasis on preservation of investment capital.

 The chart below shows the historical drawdowns for the TSP L 2030 Fund.
 The worst drawdown since inception was -43.3%:

 Target retirement date funds are becoming more popular investment options.
-The TSP L 2030 Fund can be compared to one of Vanguard's Target Retirement Funds, such as the Vanguard Target Retirement 2030 Fund.
+The TSP L 2030 Fund can be compared to a Vanguard Target Retirement Fund, such as the Vanguard Target Retirement 2030 Fund.

 An investment in the L 2030 Fund is subject to the investment risks associated with the G, F, C, S, and I funds.
 The L Funds can have periods of gains and losses, just as the individual TSP investment funds do.